 The 3 Biggest Disasters in CRM History

-As an entrepreneur, you know what it takes to be a successful trader and maintain a thriving business - and you might not be surprised to learn that very little has changed since trading began.
+As an entrepreneur yourself, you know what it takes to be a successful trader and to maintain a thriving business - and you might not be surprised to learn that very little has changed since trading began.
 Even all those many moons ago, those early traders would have known that what was important was knowing what they had to sell, who wanted to buy it, and where those buyers could be found.
 And I’m sure they understood that selling to an existing customer was easier than finding a new one and that those relationships needed to be carefully nurtured.

 Of course, we don’t know how their trading and customer information was stored - whether it was committed to memory to keep it safe from competitors or whether customer lists were maintained but, regardless, when you consider the risks involved - particularly in travel - during the earliest days of trading, it stands to reason that the earliest entrepreneurs were experts in marketing and sales and had excellent customer knowledge.

-While initially primarily used for keeping customer lists and looking after accounts, it soon became obvious that automation could be used in other areas of business - particularly useful in sales - and so it wasn’t long before the digital version of CRM was born.
+While initially primarily used for keeping customer lists and looking after accounts, it soon became obvious that automation could be used in other areas of business - being particularly useful in sales - and so it wasn’t long before the digital version of CRM was born.

-However, despite CRM undoubtedly being an asset to any business, large or small, it’s not foolproof, and CRM software efforts CAN fail to live up to your expectations…
+However, despite CRM undoubtedly being an asset to any business, large or small, it’s not foolproof , and CRM software efforts CAN fail to live up to your expectations…

 Hershey's Bitter Experience In The Sweets Market